 As a licensed facility, we are mandated reporters for child abuse and neglect.
-If a staff member suspects that your child has been abused or neglected in physical,
+If a staff member suspects that your child has been abused or neglected in physical, emotional or sexual ways, we must report this information.

 Curriculum

 The ELC currently uses a variety of curriculum to provide quality experiences for every age in each stage of development.